11 Sneaky Ways Travel Sites May Trick You

 1. Check the quality and quantity of the pictures in the article.

-2. Do these pictures show people like the author or travel mates, signs, maps, hiking trails, parking lots?
+2. Do these pictures show people like the author or travel mates, signs, maps, hiking trails, and parking lots?
 Usually not.
 In many cases, you only see pictures of the highlight you searched for.

 3. Are pictures taken by the author/publisher, or are they just stock photos (e.g. Shutterstock, Flickr, Unsplash)?
 When such pictures are used, the author has to be mentioned.
 Probably they did not travel to these places.